ReversecLabs/spikee/README.md

 **Multiple Datasets**

-`--datasets` and `--dataset-folder` can be used multiple times to specify multiple datasets, which `spikee test` will assess sequentially against the target.
-However, at least one of `--dataset` or `--dataset-folder` is **required** to run a test.
+`--datasets` and `--dataset-folder` can be used multiple times to specify multiple datasets, which `spikee test` will assess sequentially against the target. `--dataset` will point to a single dataset file, while `--dataset-folder` will point to a folder containing multiple dataset files.
+At least one of `--dataset` or `--dataset-folder` is **required** to run a test.

 ```bash
 spikee test --dataset datasets/cybersec-2026-01.jsonl \